froala/django-froala-editor/README.rst

         content = FroalaField(theme='dark')

 ``FROALA_EDITOR_THEME`` can be set in ``settings.py`` making all instances of the editor to use a theme.
 However, ``theme`` argument in ``FroalaField`` and ``FroalaEditor`` overrides ``FROALA_EDITOR_THEME``.
 Using a theme named 'dark' would require the existence of the file ``froala_editor/static/froala_editor/css/themes/dark.min.css``.
-Only 'dark' theme is available for now with the package.
+Available themes are: 'dark', 'gray' and 'red'.

 plugins
 ^^^^^^^^^^
-Froala Editor comes with the plugins: block style, text & background colors, font size, font family, insert video, insert table and media manager.
+Froala Editor comes with the plugins: block style, text & background colors, font size, font family, insert video, insert table, media manager, lists and file upload.
 By default, all plugins are enabled by default in this package.
 See `http://editor.froala.com/plugins <http://editor.froala.com/plugins>`_ for all available plugins.

 ``FROALA_EDITOR_PLUGINS`` can be set in ``settings.py`` to tell which plugins should all instances of Froala Editor be using.
 By default, it is